 Establish an EEA or NI entity

-A legal entity established physically in the EEA or NI can act as an OR, importer or sales agency for the products supplied by your company.
+A legal entity established physically in the EEA or NI can act as an OR, importer or distributor for the products supplied by your company.
 This entity will be a duty holder and is able to take direct action to achieve compliance for your products.
 The specific role taken by the entity, influences the available options, the cost for compliance and the risk profile.

 Acting as an OR

 As described above, your EEA or NI entity can act as OR of your non-EEA or NI manufacturing or formulating entity.